 Here are the requirements of the CAN-SPAM Act for sending a commercial email:

-Check out this handbook for more detail
+Check out this handbook for more details on CAN-SPAM rules.

 CAN-SPAM pertains to any commercial message sent with the primary purpose of commercial advertisement or promoting commercial products and services.